thanhhvt7196/Coordinator-RxSwift-structure/README.md

 ## Carthage

-When we decide to use some libraries, please use Carthage instead of CocoaPods if possible.
+When you integrate some libraries, please use Carthage instead of CocoaPods if possible!

 ### How to use Carthage.